Jamalam360/pinguino/docs/tag.md

         - Returns a list of all available tags.
     - `create`
         - Creates a new tag with the given name (if you are a moderator).
+    - `edit`
+        - Edits the tag with the given name (if you are a moderator).
     - `delete`
         - Deletes the tag with the given name (if you are a moderator).